eliahburns/cuda_example/README.md

 <br><br><br>

-There's also a plot (again to the right) that shows the execution times for serial and CUDA versions side by side.
+There's also a plot (again to the left) that shows the execution times for serial and CUDA versions side by side.
 We see the serial version increase in time rapidly, while the CUDA version stays largely steady and its linear slope is quite negligible in comparison to the